MedMaxLab/BIDSAlign/README.md

 3. Baseline removal
 4. Resampling
 5. Filtering
-6. Rereference
-7. Independent Component Analysis and Automatic IC rejection with MARA and ICLabel
+6. Independent Component Analysis and Automatic IC rejection with MARA or ICLabel
-8. ASR, that can be used independently in two ways: for removing bad channels or for removing/reconstructing bad time windows.
+7. ASR, that can be used independently in two ways: for removing bad channels or for removing/reconstructing bad time windows.
+8. Interpolation of previously removed bad channels.
+8. Rereference.

 Please note that EEG data are assumed to be saved in $\mu V$.